 The ONLY injustices that can be pursued through the grievance process are violations of the collective bargaining agreement.
-Nothing else is subject to the grievance procedure (though there may be other venues for seeking justice for those claims).
+Nothing else is subject to the grievance procedure (though there may be other avenues for seeking justice for those claims).

 What kind of remedy can we seek through the grievance procedure?